 Florence • Commonly considered to be the birthplace of the Renaissance

-During the Renaissance, people began to rethink and reconsider all the ideas that had been accepted and assumed for centuries.
+During the Renaissance, people began to rethink and reconsider all the beliefs that had been accepted and assumed for centuries.
 There were new ideas in art, science, literature and other fields of human endeavour.
 Of course, in those days, ideas and movements did not spread with lightning speed as they do now in our intensely connected world.
 The ideas and the achievements of the Renaissance developed over centuries, beginning in Italy and spreading from there all over Europe.

 Over a period of more than two centuries, artists gradually became more and more intrigued by the nature of human beings, human and natural beauty, anatomy and the natural world.
 They created art with several themes that artists would not have considered earlier: portraits of wealthy people (often clutching books to show their intelligence and education); detailed prints and paintings of plants, animals and landscapes; scenes and buildings in which careful attention to the rules of perspective is evident.
 Later, artists began to paint ordinary people involved in everyday pursuits, such as children playing games or peasants at a wedding.
 There were still many religious paintings, but other central ideas became evident.

 This was certainly a time when creativity flourished, yet there was also a reaction against new ideas.
 Alongside those who embrace change in any historical period, there are also others who fear the effects of change on their belief systems and way of life.
 The leaders of the Catholic Church, for example, were deeply suspicious of many Renaissance ideas, did not allow dissection and accused scientists of heresy.
 For fear of scorn or punishment, Copernicus did not publish his theory about a sun-centred universe until late in his life.
 Galileo was accused of heresy after supporting this view of the universe and placed under house arrest for the last few years of his life.
-Botticelli, the artist who gave us “The Birth of Venus”, even burned some of his paintings because of his fear that they were sinful and wrong.
+Botticelli, the artist who gave us “The Birth of Venus”, actually burned some of his paintings because of his fear that they were sinful and wrong.
 Even within a single human being, there was sometimes a conflict between the desire for change and the fears that change brought.

 All in all, this period was an absorbing and ground-breaking time.
 Some people pushed forward into the future; others yearned for the old ways.